programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 The GeoJSON workflow uses `jq` to inspect geometry types.

-The GeoTIFF workflow uses `jq` to inspect IIIF Image API metadata and `dezoomify-rs` to download a full-resolution image when the source image dimensions do not match the Allmaps annotation.
+The GeoTIFF workflow uses `jq` to inspect IIIF Image API metadata.
+It may also use `dezoomify-rs` to download a full-resolution image when the source image dimensions do not match the Allmaps annotation.

 On Ubuntu/Debian or Ubuntu on WSL, install jq: